Hospital Retirement Benefits and Understanding What's Available

 One of the more fundamental financial decisions a person makes is contributing to a retirement plan.
-In most hospital systems, the retirement plan options are 403(b)s (and 457 plans, although 457 plans technically are not retirement plans).
+In most hospital systems, the retirement plan options are 403(b)s [and 457(b) plans, although 457(b) plans technically are not retirement plans].
 Within retirement plans, a matching benefit is often offered, which leads one to think the sole purpose of the retirement plan is to accept an employer’s match and store money for an eventual retirement.
 While this may be so, the true value of retirement plans is much deeper: tax deferral.

 When you opt in to a retirement plan, you often get to choose traditional contributions or Roth contributions.
 The decision can have a significant impact on your future.
 What’s the difference and which one should you do?

-A traditional retirement plan allows for tax deferrals of contributions, where the Roth retirement plans don’t.
-This is what separates the two decisions.
-Once income is deferred, it usually becomes qualified money, which carries stringent rules, especially when the funds are distributed, e.g., retirement.
+Once income is deferred in a traditional retirement account, it usually becomes qualified money, which carries stringent rules, especially when the funds are distributed, e.g., using the funds as income in retirement.
 Roth contributions are not deferred, which means you pay taxes on all contributions, and since taxes have already been paid, Roth retirement plans carry significant advantages over many other types of accounts, such as tax-free distributions.

 The fundamental difference of a traditional and a Roth retirement plan is the position of the tax break. traditional retirement plans offer a tax break on the contribution, where the Roth does not.
 Roth plans offer a tax break on the distribution, where the traditional does not.
 Both plans offer tax deferred growth.
-See chart for quick analysis of traditional vs. Roth Retirement plans:
+See the chart below for a quick analysis of traditional vs. Roth Retirement plans:

 It appears Roth retirement contributions would make sense for just about anyone; however, there is a premium for Roth funds that’s not always considered, especially for those who are in high income tax brackets.
-This premium is so high that it’s entirely possible it could end up underperforming traditional retirement plans.
+For high earners, this premium can be so high that it’s entirely possible a Roth retirement plan could end up underperforming traditional retirement plans altogether.
 Let’s take a closer look at the actual cost of Roth retirement accounts.

 The second-highest tax bracket in 2023 is 35% and is assessed on incomes between $231,250 and $578,125, so it affects many physicians making decisions on retirement plan contributions.
 The maximum annual 403(b) contribution in 2023 is $22,500.
 If you made, let’s say $400,000 and maxed out the 403(b) in Roth contributions, you would pay a 35% tax on the contribution: